Angela Eagle: Leadership challenge

 The day following her declaration a brick was thrown through a downstairs window at her constituency office address, and it was reported that her staff had stopped answering the telephones because of "abusive" calls.
 Eagle herself claimed to have received hundreds of abusive and homophobic messages at this time.
-It emerged on 21 July that the police have advised Eagle not to hold any open constituency surgeries over fears for her safety, advice which she has agreed to follow with regret.
-"It’s highly likely that the brick thrown through the window of Angela Eagle’s office was related to her leadership challenge".
+It emerged on 21 July that the police had advised Eagle not to hold any open constituency surgeries over fears for her safety, advice which she has agreed to follow with regret.
+"It's highly likely that the brick thrown through the window of Angela Eagle's office was related to her leadership challenge".
 According to an internal party report, "[t]he position of the window made it very unlikely that this was" an action of "a random passerby" and it "was directly between two Labour offices".
 The claim "that the building was occupied by many companies and the window was in an unrelated stairwell" was judged to be misleading as "the landlord had a number of companies registered there; in fact the only other occupant is the landlord on the upper floor".

+Starmer government ministry

+In the 2025 British cabinet reshuffle, Eagle was moved out of the Home Office along with Diana Johnson.

 Personal life

 Eagle was joined in the House of Commons at the 1997 general election by her twin sister, Maria Eagle.
-The Eagles are one of two pairs of sisters in the Commons, as of 2017.
+The Eagles are one of two pairs of sisters in the Commons, as of 2017, the other being Rachel and Ellie Reeves.
 They are identical twins.

-Eagle is a lesbian, coming out in a newspaper interview in September 1997.
+Angela Eagle is a lesbian, coming out in a newspaper interview in September 1997.
 She is the second openly lesbian MP, after Maureen Colquhoun in the 1970s.
 In September 2008, Eagle entered into a civil partnership with Maria Exall who is also involved in the Labour Party through the National Committee.

+Eagle is an avid fan of new wave band The Pretenders, and got to know lead singer Chrissie Hynde by sneaking backstage at Pretenders gigs.
+She still attends their gigs regularly, and Hynde has noted that Eagle would probably know even the band's most obscure songs.

+Eagle was appointed Dame Commander of the Order of the British Empire (DBE) in the 2021 New Year Honours for parliamentary and political service.
 She is an honorary associate of the National Secular Society.

-Eagle was appointed Dame Commander of the Order of the British Empire (DBE) in the 2021 New Year Honours for parliamentary and political service.